kostyanius/wordpress/README.md

 # wordpress
-## description: Docker HA image automate wordpress deploy on vagrant host with mysql and reverse proxy using ansible playbook
+## Docker HA image automate wordpress deploy on vagrant host with mysql and reverse proxy using ansible playbook

 ### Execute in shell next commands:
 ```